Ask a doctor about a prescription for LARGACTIL 100 mg FILM-COATED TABLETS

 Fertility:

-Driving and operating machinery
+Driving and using machines

-Important information about some components of Largactil
+Important information about some of the components of Largactil

 Largactil contains gluten.

-This medication contains very low levels of gluten (from wheat starch) and is unlikely to cause problems if you have celiac disease.
+This medication contains very low levels of gluten (from wheat starch) and is very unlikely to cause problems if you have celiac disease.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medication indicated by your doctor.

 Remember to take your medication.

-The usual dose is:
+The normal dose is:

 Use in children